helloHailey-sketch/TangWestRecords-Visualization/README.md

 # Visualization and Visual Analytics

-This repository contains my final project for the course **Visualization and Visual Analytics** at Peking University (PKU).
+This repository contains my final  group project for the course **Visualization and Visual Analytics** at Peking University (PKU).
+Group members：Chen Kairui(陈凯瑞), Hu Liang(胡良) and me.

 ## Course Homepage